Malnutrition in a Nursing Home

 When you admit your loved one to a nursing home, the expectation is that the medical professionals at that facility will attend to the physical needs of your loved one, which, at the most basic level, requires proper hydration and nutrition.
 Unfortunately, however, both the physical condition of an elderly patient, as well as the quality of his/her environment and care, can lead to malnutrition that, in the worse cases, can be deadly.

 If your loved one suffered from malnutrition during or after a nursing home stay, he/she may be entitled to compensation for any injuries and losses.
 If your loved one died as a result of malnutrition in a nursing home, you have our deepest condolences.
 Dealing with the death of a loved one can be difficult, especially if it could have been prevented.
-If you feel that your loved one died as a result of nursing home negligence, contact the law firm of Bertoldo, Baker, Carter & Smith for experienced and qualified legal help.
+If you feel that your loved one died as a result of nursing home negligence, contact the law firm of Bertoldo, Baker, Carter, Smith & Cullen for experienced and qualified legal help.

 Causes of Malnutrition